thevuong/next15-filterlist/STEPS.md

 - Lets improve the UX of these tabs.
 - Tabs are navigating but very slowly, because we are waiting for the await for the table data in page.tsx to finish.
-- Suspense will allow us to mark something as lower priority and non-blocking, and show a fallback while waiting for finish, and then stream it in.
+- Suspense will allow us to mark a server component as non-urgent, and show a fallback while waiting for finish, and then stream it in.
 - Let's unblock the page.tsx by adding loading.tsx inside /[tab] to create an implicit suspense boundary.
 Now it can navigate instantly.
 Go to "todo" tab.

 ## Improve data fetching in layout.tsx